 Jim Walden is a litigation partner in the New York office.
 He is a Co-Chair of the Firm’s White Collar Defense & Investigations Practice Group.
-Mr. Walden is also a member of the Firm’s Crisis Management and Antitrust Practice Groups, as well as the firm-wide Pro Bono Committee, and is the New York Chair for pro bono legal services.
+Mr. Walden is also a member of the Firm’s Crisis Management and Antitrust Practice Groups, as well as the firm-wide Pro Bono Committee.

 Mr. Walden defends corporate and individual clients in high-stakes governmental investigations, regulatory actions, and civil disputes.